Technigo/project-happy-thoughts/README.md

 ## The problem
 I had problem updating the number of likes, but managed to to that via fetch request.

 ## View it live

-Every project should be deployed somewhere.
-Be sure to include the link to the deployed project so that the viewer can click around and see what it's all about.
+my-happy-thoughts.netlify.app